2026 Metropolitan Championships

 1. Live inside a radius of 32 km of the GPO Melbourne or

-2. Live outside that radius but not TTV registered for a Country Association in 2023 or 2024.
+2. Live outside that radius but not TTV registered for a Country Association in 2025.

-Where a player competes in both a Country Association and a Metro Association, the player is not permitted to play in the Metro Challenge, unless they are TTV registered in 2024 in the Metropolitan Association.
+Where a player competes in both a Country Association and a Metro Association, the player is not permitted to play in the Metropolitan Championships, unless they are TTV registered in 2025 in the Metropolitan Association.

 STUDENTS or apprentices who have previously represented an Association and who temporarily live outside Melbourne for study or apprenticeship purposes may continue to represent their home Association during their study or tenure.
 A student from one metro area who is undertaking a course of study in another area can select which of the Associations he/she wishes to represent at the championships.